List of tallest mountains in the Solar System

 This is a list of the tallest mountains in the Solar System.
 This list includes peaks on all celestial bodies where significant mountains have been detected.
 For some celestial bodies, different peaks are given across different types of measurement.
-The solar system's tallest mountain is possibly the central peak of Rheasilvia on the asteroid Vesta, estimated at up to 25 km from peak to base, though it's lowest estimate is only 20 km tall.
-Among the terrestrial planets the tallest mountain is Olympus Mons on Mars, at 21.9 km, which would also make it the tallest overall if Rheasilvia's lowest estimate turns out to be more accurate.
+The solar system's tallest mountain is possibly the Olympus Mons on Mars with an altitude of 21.9 to 26 km.
+The central peak of Rheasilvia on the asteroid Vesta is also a candidate to be the tallest, with an estimated at up to between 19 and 22 km from peak to base.

 List

 Heights are given from base to peak (although a precise definition for mean base level is lacking).
 Peak elevations above sea level are only available on Earth, and possibly Titan.
-On other worlds, peak elevations above an equipotential surface or a reference ellipsoid could be used if enough data is available for the calculation, but this is often not the case.
+On other planets, peak elevations above an equipotential surface or a reference ellipsoid could be used if enough data is available for the calculation, but this is often not the case.